jon-jacky/Piety/piety/README.md

 *PYTHONPATH*.
 Commands in the *bin* directory put one or another directory on the path.

-The *piety* module is tightly coupled to the *eventloop* module it imports.
-It shares several mutable data structures including its *schedule* by assigning them to attributes in *eventloop*.
+The *piety* module imports *eventloop*, but *eventloop* uses several data structures defined in *piety*, including *schedule*.
+The *piety* module shares these by assigning them to attributes in *eventloop* after it imports that module.

 Revised May 2015